RedBearAK/toshy/README.md

 As of now, this means only the combination of Wayland+GNOME is fully usable for app-specific shortcut remapping, and this requires at least one of three known compatible GNOME Shell extensions to be installed.
 See above in "Requirements".

-At some point it should be possible to have Wayland+KDE_Plasma working, and possibly Wayland+sway and Wayland+hyprland.
+At some point it should be possible to have Wayland+KDE_Plasma working (UPDATE: Wayland+KDE is pretty much working), and possibly Wayland+sway and Wayland+hyprland.
 The methods to do this already exist in the `xremap` keymapper, but that project is written in Rust and `keyszer` is written in Python.

 There are specific remaps or overrrides of default remaps for several common desktop environments (or distros which have shortcut peculiarities in their default desktop setups).
 They become active if the desktop environment is detected correctly by the `env.py` module used by the config file, or the information about the desktop can be placed in some `OVERRIDE` variables in the config file.